-Summary & Background
+Summary and Background Information:

 Potomac Farms Metro District has submitted this application in order to update, modernize, and allow additional entryway signage for the existing single-family subdivision.
 The subject property/subdivision is located generally at the northwest corner of E. 104th Avenue and Worchester Drive.
 The current Potomac Farms PUD Zone Document has a maximum of 4 residential entryway signs allowed for the subdivision, plus the private street signs permitted by the Land Development Code.
-The applicant would like to modernize the overall subdivision entryway signage for their development, but this requires an amendment to the existing PUD Zone Document.

-Two types of contemporary signs that are being proposed in this amendment.
-The first is a Subdivision Identification sign that is 6 feet in height and 60 square feet in size.
-The second is a Metro District Private Street Sign that is mounted to existing fences/entry walls and is 15 square feet in size.
-The PUD amendment introduces a new sign schedule would allow both types of entryway signs at up to five access points/entryways into the subdivision.
-If the HOA/Metro District were to install all permitted signs, then 10 subdivision identification signs and 10 Metro District private street signs (1 pair of each sign type at 5 entry points) would result.
-Additionally, approval of this amendment would allow the installation and modification of signs in the future without having to amend the PUD Zone Document.
-The Metro District does not have immediate plans for all sign installations but rather intends to do so as future funds and schedules allow.
-All modifications and additions of signs would be subject to a issuance of a sign permit from the Building Division.
+The applicant would like to modernize the overall subdivision entryway signage for their development, but this would require and amendment to their existing PUD Zoning.
+There are two types of contemporary signs that are being proposed in this amendment.
+The first sign type is a Subdivision Identification sign that is 6 feet in height and 60 square feet in size.
+The second sign type is a Metro District Private Street Sign that is mounted to existing fences/entry walls and is 15 square feet in size.
+Based on the proposed PUD amendment, the new sign schedule would allow both types of entryway signs at up to five access points/entryways into the subdivision.
+If the HOA/Metro District were to build out these signs in totality, this would allow for 10 subdivision identification signs and 10 Metro District private street signs (1 pair of each sign type at 5 entry points).
+Approval of this amendment would allow the metro district to install and modify signs in the future without having to amend the PUD Zone Document.
+It is important to note that the Metro District does not have immediate plans for all these sign installations but rather looks to potentially adding these as future funds and schedules allow.
+All modifications and addition of signs would be subject to an a sign permit process with the Building Division.

 The amendment does not propose to change the land use, densities, bulk standards, or any other zoning aspects of the previously approved PUD Zone Document.
-The design of the signs and bulk standards for placement are consistent with the Land Development Code and are subject to sign permit approval.
+The design of the signs and bulk standards for placement are consistent with the Land Development Code and still subject to a sign permit approval.
 The proposed amendment provides a modern aesthetic for the Potomac Farms community and helps improve subdivision identification which may also improve public safety.